ssalpo/referenceLists/README.md

-# referenceLists
+# ReferenceLists
-This module for the Larapage.CMS and part of module that generate university schedule for the students
+This module for the Larapage.CMS and part of module that generate university schedule for the students.